-Online courses are a great way to make a living, but you’ll only be successful if you’re making a course that your audience actually wants to buy.
+Online courses are a great way to make money.
+But, you’ll only be successful if you’re making a course that your audience actually wants to buy.

 A good online course idea will meet these criteria before you start creating:

-For example, if you’re passionate about dog training, it’s likely that you already frequent a few dog training forums or are part of Facebook groups where people share their experiences. and from there you can start building a name for yourself in that space and drawing them in.
+Your first step in finding a good online course idea will be to find an audience.
+For example, if you’re passionate about dog training, it’s likely that you already frequent a few dog training forums or are part of Facebook groups where people share their experiences.
+And from there, you can start building a name for yourself as a helpful and knowledgeable community member.

 If you don’t know where to start looking for communities try starting here: